deeputech/deeputech.github.io/_posts/2020-02-18-deno-runtime-for-typescript.md

 Check [the official doc](https://deno.land/std/manual.md#setup) for other installation methods

+> Please note that Deno is still under active development and hence may not be ready for production use

 Now that we have Deno installed, let us look at its features.

 # Features